annahanslc/project-recommendation-systems/README.md

   - 4,858,771 reviews
   - 160,766 unique users
   - 34,689 unique businesses
-No user has reviewed the same business more than once.
+  - No user has reviewed the same business more than once.

+The below histograms show the distribution of the number of reviews per user.
+Like many real world recommendation datasets, the dataset is sparse and display long-tail behavior.
+This occurs when most users interact with only a few item.
+However, I can confirm that the k-core threshold has been applied to the dataset.

 <img src="https://github.com/user-attachments/assets/f068eb5d-2ae2-4017-88ab-af66c8e47a7f" width="400">
 <img src="https://github.com/user-attachments/assets/1926edf5-6bf2-45cc-bb0f-0706253e8361" width="400">